michaelrsweet/mmd/README.md

   like "* *".
 - The `testmmd` program now supports running tests from the CommonMark specification and/or from the CommonMark test suite (Issue #9)
+- More CommonMark features (code languages, link titles, space-filled thematic breaks) and edge cases are now supported.
+- Added new `mmdGetOptions` and `mmdSetOptions` functions to control which extensions are supported.
+- Added new `mmdGetExtra` function to get the link title or code language string associated with certain nodes.

 ## Changes in v1.5